 - Frigidarium 70.
 A polychrome geometric mosaic, now on the floor of the Sala dell'Immacolata Concezione in the Vatican Museums (18 x 13.37 m.).
 Part of the mosaic seems to be on the floor of San Paolo alle Tre Fontane.

 - Room 19.
 Mosaic with athletes.
-Known only from a drawing by Louis Boitte.
+Known only from an old drawing by Louis Boitte.

 - Room to the south of room 19.
 Mosaic of an amorino on a dolphin.
-Known only from a drawing by Louis Boitte.
+Known only from an old drawing by Louis Boitte.

 - Room 17, Mosaic with a marine monster.
 Lost.